ekoi/repository-assistant-service/README.md

 ## 1. Prerequisites <a name="prerequisites"></a>

 - **Python**: Ensure that Python is installed on the system.
 The code is designed to work with Python 3.12 and above.
+- **uv**: A Python package management tool that simplifies the process of managing dependencies and virtual environments.
+It ensures that all required packages are installed and up-to-date, making the development process smoother and more efficient.
+For more information, visit the [uv documentation](https://docs.astral.sh/uv/).

 ## 2. Dependencies <a name="dependencies"></a>